 14. GAME END | Player Reaches 10 Theme Cards

 Story rounds will continue until someone has gotten their 10th theme card into their tableau (the three tale columns in front of them).
-Once this happens, everyone finishing the story round they are currently in and then the game is over.
+Once this happens, everyone finishes the story round they are currently in and then the game is over.
 Move to scoring.

 15. SCORING | Lowest Point Value Tale